spencer-shadley/completed-class/class-content/25-Power-Packs/C#/C#.md

 };
 ```

-There's no obvious constructor here, just the magical behavior that assigns arguments from var e = new Employee("John", "Smith") to a mysterious place called this.
+There's no obvious constructor here, just the magical behavior that assigns arguments from const e = new Employee("John", "Smith") to a mysterious place called this.
 We called it a constructor because it behaved similarly to conventional constructor methods in object-oriented programming languages.
 It was common to define _all_ of a class's properties and behaviors within this function.

 ECMAScript 2015 introduced a lot of object-oriented syntax, including classes and explicit constructor methods.
 You could now define a class like this: